Low-Regret and Low-Complexity Learning for Hierarchical Inference: Our Policies: HI-LCB and HI-LCB-lite

 A computational complexity of $O(|\Phi|)$ operations per sample may be prohibitively large for resource-constrained end-devices.
 For such situations, we propose our second policy called HI-LCB-lite.
 HI-LCB-lite follows the same steps as HI-LCB except that the LCB definition in \eqref{eq:LCB_def} is replaced with

-\begin{remark} The HI-LCB-lite policy requires $O(1)$ operations per sample, making it well-suited for deployment on resource-constrained devices. \end{remark} \begin{remark} While HI-LCB is inherently a threshold-based policy due to the max operator in its definition of $\text{LCB}_{\phi_i}$ in \eqref{eq:LCB_def}, HI-LCB-lite may not always exhibit threshold-based offloading behavior. \end{remark} \begin{remark}[Fixed Offloading Cost] For the special case where the offloading cost is fixed and a priori known, i.e., $\Gamma_t = \gamma$, $\forall \,t$, the $\text{LCB}_{\gamma}$ definition in \eqref{eq:LCB2} is replaced with $\text{LCB}_{\gamma} = \gamma$ for both HI-LCB and HI-LCB-lite. \end{remark}
+\begin{remark} Unlike HI-LCB, HI-LCB-lite does not exploit the non-decreasing nature of $f(\cdot)$ in the LCB definition and therefore, requires $O(1)$ operations per sample, making it well-suited for deployment on resource-constrained devices. \end{remark}

+\begin{remark} While HI-LCB is inherently a threshold-based policy due to the max operator in its definition of $\text{LCB}_{\phi_i}$ in \eqref{eq:LCB_def}, HI-LCB-lite may not always exhibit threshold-based offloading behavior. \end{remark} \begin{remark}[Fixed Offloading Cost] For the special case where the offloading cost is fixed and a priori known, i.e., $\Gamma_t = \gamma$, $\forall \,t$, the $\text{LCB}_{\gamma}$ definition in \eqref{eq:LCB2} is replaced with $\text{LCB}_{\gamma} = \gamma$ for both HI-LCB and HI-LCB-lite. \end{remark}